 Make Time To Play

 For students, play is hard work!
-It is through this free play that the best natural and relevant SEL learning can take place.
-These are powerful experience specifically because they are relevant and important to students.
-It gives students opportunities for experience with cooperative learning.
-This can be tricky as students all come with their own skills, personalities and needs.
+It is through free play that the most natural and relevant SEL learning can take place.
+These are powerful experiences because they are especially relevant and important to students.
+Play gives students opportunities for experience with cooperative learning.
+This can be tricky, though, as students all come with their own skills, personalities and needs.
+Talking to your students about problems and feelings that come up during play can help them to deal with these issues during play time.

 “What can we do when both of you want to use the same blocks?”